Stock events for Kinder Morgan, Inc. (KMI)

 Ownership

-Kinder Morgan's ownership is heavily weighted towards institutional investors, who collectively own approximately 67% to 68.16% of the company.
+Kinder Morgan's ownership is heavily weighted towards institutional investors, who collectively own approximately 67% to over 70% of the company's stock.
 Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., and State Street Corp.
-Richard D. Kinder, the Executive Chairman and co-founder, is the largest individual shareholder, owning approximately 11% to 11.60% of the company.
+Individual insiders, including executives, hold about 13% of the company.
+Richard D. Kinder, the Executive Chairman and co-founder, is the largest individual shareholder, holding approximately 11% of Kinder Morgan.

 Ask Our Expert AI Analyst